Report: More Americans with Alzheimer's are dying at home

 Share via Email

-NEW YORK — U.S. health officials say 1 in 4 Alzheimer's deaths are now occurring at home — a startling increase that marks a shift away from hospitals and nursing homes.
+NEW YORK — One in 4 Alzheimer's deaths in the United States are now occurring at home — a startling increase that marks a shift away from hospitals and nursing homes, according to a report released Thursday.

-Over 15 years, Alzheimer's deaths in hospitals, nursing homes or other long-term care facilities shrank from more than 80
+Alzheimer's deaths in hospitals and nursing homes or other long-term care facilities shrank from more than 80

+Alzheimer's disease is a progressive brain disorder that impairs memory, judgment and other mental abilities.
+It's most common in the elderly.
+In the final stages of the disease, people have trouble eating and carrying on a conversation, are vulnerable to pneumonia and infections, and often need around-the-clock care.

 Most Popular